-Spring varieties Winter varieties They are normally planted in the They are planted in late autumn.
-They spring and come to flower and germinate and over winter come out as produce mature grain before the small seedlings, resume growth in spring end of growing season. and usually harvested around mid-summer.
+Spring varieties Winter varieties They are normally planted in the spring They are planted in late autumn.
+They and come to flower and produce germinate and over winter come out as small mature grain before the end of growing seedlings, resume growth in spring and usually season. harvested around mid-summer.